jbloomlab/SARSr-CoV_homolog_survey/SRA_upload_Illumina/README.md

 Before publishing your study, you need to make the raw data available.
 Here is how to upload FASTQ files to the NCBI [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra).
-The files are uploaded to a newly created BioProject [PRJNA714677](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA714677), which is set up to store all deep mutational scanning and mutational antigenic profiling experiments that use the v1 homologs libraries described in forthcoming publications.
+The files are uploaded to a newly created BioProject [PRJNA714677](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA714677), which is set up to store all deep mutational scanning and mutational antigenic profiling experiments that use the v1 homologs libraries described in this work.

-These instructions are only for uploading Illumina barcode sequencing for the antibody-binding experiments conducted here.
+These instructions are for uploading Illumina barcode sequencing for the expression Sort-seq and ACE2-bindign Tite-seq experiments.

 For each new deep mutational scanning or mutational antigenic profiling study with these libraries, you can upload the FASTQ files as a new *BioSample*.
 Here are the steps: